not indexed, quotes 1 2

 1. everything he learned in school."
 A.E.

 AR.
 "The only thing that needs changing is our consciousness."
+A.E. < check

 AS.
 "It has become increasingly obvious that our technology ...